‘Showing mercy to thousands of generations, to those who love Me and keep My commandments’ (Exodus 20:6).

 The power of God fell upon Mathew too, when he realigned his life to reject worldliness and chose the path of God.
 “I went from Friday night partying to Friday night prayer meetings,” he said.
 “The Lord and His work consumed my life, as I surrendered one by one, the empty promises of the world, for the presence of God.”

-Deep sacrifices followed, as the Spirit pinpointed hindrances to God’s blessing and with each surrender through struggle, the presence of Christ filled.
+Deep sacrifices followed, as the Spirit pinpointed hindrances to God’s blessing and the presence of Christ filled, with each surrender.
 “The call to Bible College came when I was in revival,” said Mathew.
 “The Spirit of God asked me to lay down my plans for life and let my hands become His.”

 The brothers expected to attend different Bible Colleges until an old prophecy outworked itself into their lives.
 The Joshua and Caleb Prophecy, as it is known to ByFaith Media, declared Paul and Mathew, like the two aforementioned men, would enter the promised land of faith to fulfil the purpose of God.